WokLibCodeClub/SpaceRace/step01-create_rocket/readme.md

 move_rocket_up()
 ```

 then the rocket would move forward by 5 units.
-There is a function called `back` on the rocket, could you write a function for moving the rocket down.
+This uses the turtle ```forward``` function.
+There is also a function called ```back``` in the turtle library.
+Could you write a function for moving the rocket down?
 Check the code below:

 <details><summary>Show code</summary>